WANT BLACK FRIDAY DISCOUNTS? SIGN UP TO OUR NEWSLETTER

 We’ll focus on what makes stories work, how to create memorable characters and immersive settings that draw your reader in, and how to edit and revise your work.

 This six-week online course is aimed at 13-17 year olds.
 Guided by an experienced tutor, you’ll work as part of a small group in a fun, safe online classroom.
-You tutor will offer detailed, practical feedback and advice on the writing process.
+Your tutor will offer detailed, practical feedback and advice on the writing process.

 Please note, all students need a parent or guardian’s permission to join the course.